 Le Tour De France: The History Behind Bicycles in Posters

 -Albert Einstein, on the Theory of Relativity

 The tightly knit pack of bikes are currently bounding through the town of Reims, the town where kings were crowned for over 1300 years; Le Tour de France is in full effect.
-Le Tour de France is one of the more exciting markers of July, and provides us with a wonderful opportunity to explore the visual history of cycling through our original vintage posters.
+Le Tour de France is one of the more exciting international markers of July, and provides us with a wonderful opportunity to explore the visual history of cycling through our original vintage posters.